This post may contain affiliate links, for more information see our disclaimer.

 The quality is based on the amount of disclosure, honesty of company processes, and its interaction with investors.

 After you’ve decided between NASDAQ/NYSE or OTC penny stocks and have picked a broker to use, follow the steps below to help increase your chances of success.

 Due diligence is even more important when it comes to penny stocks.
-You really must take your time examining the company and charts before investing.
+You really must take your time examining the company and charts before investing or trading.

 Despite the potential for big rewards, penny stocks have earned their rough reputation, so be careful.